One UI 5.0

 All Samsung devices released with Android 11-based One UI 3.0, 3.1, or 3.1.1 are eligible to get the Android 13-based One UI 5.0 update.
-The flagship and premium mid-range devices are the priority, and this page will help you to get the latest insights of One UI 5.0 for your Samsung device.
+The flagship and premium mid-range devices are the priority, and this page will help you to get the latest insights into One UI 5.0 for your Samsung device.

 Samsung officially debuted the Android 13-based One UI 5.0 Beta in early August 2022, starting with the Galaxy S22 series.
 The company has expanded the Beta testing program to more eligible Galaxy devices in different markets worldwide.
+The Beta program ended on October 24.

 - Samsung released Stable One UI 5.0 update to Galaxy S22 series on October 24.